Gganev/DesignPatterns/README.md

-## DesignPatterns
+# Introduction to design patterns

-# This repository is a collection of design patterns that I have learned
+The main goal is to produce easily maintainable and extendable code.
+Be careful not to overuse patterns on simple problems, it is always possible to refactor code when a feature becomes more complex over time.
+Knowing when to implement a pattern over a functional approach is key.

 ## Strategy Pattern:
-useful when multiple classes implement the same method but each implementation differs a lot.
-Useful for example for different payment services that each have a "sendPayment" function.
+Useful when multiple classes implement the same method but each implementation differs.